 Stallion WordPress SEO is hosted at the WordPress plugin repository at Download WordPress SEO Plugins.

-Also see my other WordPress SEO Plugin, the WordPress SEO Comments Plugin that turns comments into post like pages.
+Also see my other WordPress SEO Plugin, the WordPress SEO Comments Plugin that turns comments into post like pages: now that’s a useful SEO plugin for any WordPress site with a lot of comments.

 Any WordPress plugin that uses noindex and/or nofollow on your WordPress sites has the potential to damage your sites search engine rankings by wasting valuable link benefit (PR/PageRank) and should be avoided or at least used with extreme care.